 Prerequisites

-Your Alibaba Cloud account does not have overdue renewal orders.
+Your Alibaba Cloud account has no unpaid renewal orders.

 Usage notes

 A specification change may trigger a data migration.
-After the migration is complete, the system switches over your workloads during the switching time that you specify.
-The switchover does not interrupt the synchronization of incremental data.
-During the switchover, a 30-second transient connection may occur, and you cannot perform most of the operations that are related to databases, accounts, and networks on the RDS instance.
-We recommend that you change the specifications during off-peak hours or make sure that your application is configured to automatically reconnect to your RDS instance.
+After the migration is complete, the system switches your workloads over at your selected switchover time.
+Incremental data synchronization is performed during this period.
+During the switchover, a transient connection that lasts for about 30 seconds occurs.
+During this period, you cannot perform most operations that are related to the database, accounts, or network.
+We recommend that you perform the specification change during off-peak hours and make sure that your application has an automatic reconnection mechanism.

-If a read-only RDS instance is attached to your primary RDS instance and you want to expand the storage capacity, make sure that the storage capacity of the read-only RDS instance is greater than or equal to the storage capacity of the primary RDS instance.
-If the preceding condition is not met, the storage capacity cannot be expanded.
-We recommend that you expand the storage capacity of the read-only RDS instance before you expand the storage capacity of the primary RDS instance.
+If a primary RDS instance has read-only instances, make sure that the storage capacity of each read-only instance is greater than or equal to the storage capacity of the primary instance when you expand the storage of the primary instance.
+Otherwise, the expansion fails.
+We recommend that you first expand the storage capacity of all read-only instances and then expand the storage capacity of the primary instance.

 Billing rules